Fewer tourists in Barcelona

 The accommodation sector

 Although some hoped this would be temporary, almost a month and a half later the situation remains the same for the majority of businesses in the tourism sector of the Catalan capital.
 Hotels noted a general decrease in occupancy for the month of October of 7% compared to last year.
 Some 4 and 5 star hotels noted a 40% decrease!
 The decline in occupancy therefore implies a fall in prices.
-Do a search of our holiday apartments section and you will see that the prices are very cheap.

 Other sectors affected